rapyuta-robotics/rapyuta-io-docs/hugo/content/6_troubleshoot/613_vpn-services.md

     rio vpn status
     ```

-## Problem: Unable to access a previously connected device (robot/edge etc) after a reboot
+## Problem: Unable to access a previously connected device (robot/edge etc) after the device was rebooted

 ### Solution